SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 }
 ```

-This node is connected to the blog post, so you can query it like this:
+This node is now connected to the blogpost, so you can query for it this way:

 ```graphql
 query MyQuery {